-The adjective dress-senselexic was coined by Brighton wordsmith Dave Fouracre.
+Dress-senselexia (noun) Dress-senselexic (adj) The adjective 'dress-senselexic' was coined by Brighton wordsmith Dave Fouracre.

 Dress-senselexic people might, for example, wear socks with sandals, wear a formal shirt with jeans or wear navy with black.
 Dress-senslexics are not to be confused with old-fashioned or simply not stylish people.
 Fortunately dress-senslexics are completely oblivious to their condition.